by the Open Source Security Foundation (OpenSSF), 2025-03-19

 These must start at the docs

-directory if you’re using a docs
+directory if you use a docs

 directory.